KailasMahavarkar/rustbox/docs/docs/source/lib.md

 # lib.rs - Library Root Module

 ## Overview
-The root library module for Mini-Isolate, a process isolation and resource control system inspired by IOI Isolate.
+The root library module for rustbox, a process isolation and resource control system inspired by IOI Isolate.
 This module serves as the main entry point for organizing the codebase and defines the public API structure.

 ## File Location
 `src/lib.rs`